Westroads Mall shooting

-On December 5, 2007, 19-year-old Robert Hawkins shot and killed eight people and wounded four others in a Von Maur department store at Westroads Mall in Omaha, Nebraska, before committing suicide by shooting himself in the head.
+On December 5, 2007, 19-year-old Robert Hawkins shot and killed eight people and injured five others in a Von Maur department store at Westroads Mall in Omaha, Nebraska, before fatally shooting himself.
 It was the deadliest mass murder in Nebraska since the rampage of Charles Starkweather in 1958.

 Prior to shooting

-An hour before the rampage, Hawkins' mother gave the Sarpy County Sheriff's Department his suicide note, which read in part: "I just want to take a few pieces of shit with me... just think tho, I'm gonna be fuckin famous."
+An hour before the rampage, Hawkins' mother gave the Sarpy County Sheriff's Department his suicide note, which read in part: "I just want to take a few peices [sic] of shit with me... just think tho, I'm gonna be fuckin famous."

 Surveillance footage showed that Hawkins, unarmed at first, entered the south entrance of the Von Maur department store at about 1:36 p.m.
 CST (19:36 UTC).
-After walking a short distance into the store, he scanned the area, turned around and left.
-Returning six minutes later through the same entrance, he proceeded directly to the elevator at his immediate right, this time with a Century WASR-10 (a commercial copy of the AKM (7.62×39mm) semi-automatic rifle) stolen from his stepfather's house, along with two 30-round magazines taped together, concealed in a sweatshirt.
+After walking a short distance into the store, he scanned the area, turned around, and left.
+Returning six minutes later through the same entrance, he proceeded directly to the elevator to his right, this time with a Century WASR-10 (a commercial copy of the AKM (7.62×39mm) semi-automatic rifle) stolen from his stepfather's house, along with two 30-round magazines taped together, concealed in a sweatshirt.
 He took the elevator to the top floor.

 Shooting

-At approximately 1:43 p.m.
+At 1:43 p.m.
 CST (19:43 UTC), Hawkins stepped out of the elevator on the third floor and opened fire.
 He first killed two women standing by some clothing racks before firing down the atrium, killing two men on the first and second floors.
 He then wounded two people on the third floor, one fatally, before walking to the customer service desk, where he shot several people, killing three.
-Hawkins then committed suicide by shooting himself up the chin.
-He fired more than 30 rounds, striking 12 people.
+Hawkins then committed suicide by shooting himself upwards through the chin.
+He had two full 30-round magazines taped together, and had fired 41 rounds, including his suicide shot, striking 12 people.
 Six were killed instantly, one died before reaching the hospital, and another died 45 minutes after reaching the ER of another hospital.

 Omaha Police arrived at Westroads Mall about six minutes after receiving the first 911 call.
 Audio tapes and transcripts of the 911 calls, along with images captured by mall security surveillance cameras, were released by the police on December 7, 2007.
 In one 911 call, gunshots can be heard.

-An autopsy of Hawkins showed that he had 200 nanograms per millilitre of Valium in his system, which is the low end of its therapeutic-use range (100–1500 ng/mL).
+An autopsy of Hawkins showed that he had 200 nanograms per milliliter of Valium in his system, which is the low end of its therapeutic-use range (100–1500 ng/mL).
 No trace of any other drug was found in his system.

 Victims

 Eight people were killed by Hawkins during the shooting.
-Six were employees at the Von Maur store and the remaining two were customers.
+Six were employees at the Von Maur store and the other two were customers.
 They are: